|

-(right).
-They are under-represented in photographs, but a
+lorries.
+They are under-represented in photographs, no doubt for

 considerable proportion of the rear echelon vehicles of the German army,